Painting & drawing blog

-Some ‘artists’ quality’ watercolour paint brands (M Graham watercolours or Shinhan PWC Extra Fine watercolours for example) don’t make pans at all, only tubes.
-Some companies provide their full colour range in pans and tubes, but others (including Daniel Smith, Golden Qor, Da Vinci) may have considerably fewer colours available as pre-made pans.
-At the bottom of this article there’s a link to a post where I’ve summarized the numbers of colours available for different sizes of tubes in many of the post popular paint ranges, and whether or full and/or half pans are available in each case.
+Some ‘artists’ quality watercolour paint brands (M Graham watercolours or Shinhan PWC Extra Fine watercolours for example) don’t make pans at all, only tubes.
+A few companies provide their entire colour range in pans and tubes, but others (including Daniel Smith, Golden Qor and Da Vinci watercolour paints) offer considerably fewer colours in pan form compared to their tube paint.
+At the bottom of this article there’s a link to a post where I’ve compared the numbers of colours available in different forms in the most popular paint ranges.

 It’s harder to work up an intensely coloured or very large wash

-Probably most significant difference between pans and tubes in terms of your painting technique is that you can more easily get a rich, saturated wash from tubed paint.
-With a pan it takes a lot more effort with your brush and water to work up a large amount of really intense colour.
-If you work on a fairly large scale or to cover quite a large area of paper with one particular colour or with a colour mix then using tube paint will be easier.
+Probably most significant difference between pans and tubes is that you can more easily get a rich, saturated wash from tubed paint.
+With a pan it takes a lot more effort to work up a large amount of really intense colour with your brush.
+If you work on a fairly large scale or want to cover quite a large area of paper with one particular colour or with a colour mix, then using tube paint will be easier.

 You may get through brushes a lot quicker

-Soft watercolour brushes are very delicate, particularly animal hair brushes made from Sable hairs.
+Soft watercolour brushes are very delicate, particularly traditional animal hair brushes made from sable hairs.
 The effort of scrubbing at a pan with them to pick up the colour will take its toll, and you may find them dropping hairs and loosing their point.
-One way to minimise this problem is to use a really cheap synthetic acrylic brush (a ‘student’ grade brush will be fine) to initially re-wet and soften your pan when you start work, switching to your more expensive brush once the paint is wet enough to load your brush with the colour.
+One way to avoid this problem is to use a really cheap synthetic acrylic brush (a ‘student’ grade brush would be ideal) to initially re-wet and soften your pans, switching to your more expensive brushes once the paint is wet enough to paint with.

-Another common practice is to give your paints a spritz with a small atomizing spray before you start to work – you can find these in the watercolour section of an art store.
-Some ranges will be softer and easier to re-wet than others depending on their quality: for example in terms of how high the pigment load is and which substances (often called ‘wetting agents’ or ‘flow agents’) have been added.
+Another common practice is to give your paints a spritz with a small atomising spray before you start to work – you can find these in the watercolour section of an art store.
+Some ranges will be softer and easier to re-wet than others depending on how high the pigment load is and which ‘wetting agents’ or ‘flow agents’ have been added.
 Some cheap student grade paints can be quite hard to soften.

 If the room you are working in is dusty, your pans can re-dry with dust in them after your painting session.
-Make sure always to leave them closed when you finish work, and as they dry.
+Make sure always to leave the tin closed when you finish your work.
 Keep the room you are working in well dusted and vacuumed.

 WATERCOLOUR IN TUBES

-Whilst a comparison of the cost of 5ml tubes vs full pans will always return a verdict in favour of tubes, in truth this comparison is unfair because the pigment in a pan is so concentrated and if you were to refill an empty full pan with a 5ml tube and wait for it to dry, you would end up with a lot less than a full pan of paint once the water in the tube had evaporated.
-I find that you generally need one and a half 5ml tubes to fill a full pan to the top.
+Whilst a comparison of the cost of 5ml tubes vs full pans will always return a verdict in favour of tubes, in truth this comparison may be unfair because the pigment in a pan is so concentrated.
+If you were to refill an empty full pan with paint from a 5ml tube and wait for it to dry, the paint would shrink down a great deal as the water in the paint evaporated.
+I find that you actually need one and a half to two 5ml tubes to fill a full pan to the top.

-However you prefer to paint with tubes rather than pans, then there’s definitely a cost advantage to buying paint in tubes if you choose a larger size.
+However there’s definitely a cost advantage to buying paint in tubes if you choose a larger size.
 A 14ml tube typically costs only twice as much as a 5ml tube, so you are getting just under a third extra for your money.
 Larger tubes are even better value.

 WHAT ARE THE ADVANTAGES OF LIQUID TUBE PAINT?